 The debt position of Uzbekistan is sustainable.
-Uzbekistan's total public and publicly guaranteed debt (PPG) increased to 38,9% of GDP as of 2021 (see graph 3), compared to 36,4% of GDP in 2020.
-The increase in the level of public debt in 2021 was associated with the borrowings to finance the budget deficit and further develop the economy.
+Uzbekistan's total public and publicly guaranteed debt (PPG) constituted 36,8% of GDP as of 2021 (see graph 3).
 Uzbekistan's public debt remains at a moderate level and does not add additional risks to the country's creditworthiness.
 The majority of the debt is long term and comes in form of concession agreements with foreign governments and state banks, as well as international financial institutions.
-In terms of the currency structure, the prevalence of foreign currency-denominated debt (over 90% of debt) is a key risk factor, making the debt position vulnerable to currency fluctuations; the risk is further exacerbated by the situation with Russia.
+In terms of the currency structure, the prevalence of foreign currency-denominated debt is a key risk factor, making the debt position vulnerable to currency fluctuations; the risk is further exacerbated by the situation with Russia.

-Since the sharp devaluation of UZS in April 2020, the national currency has continued to weaken through the end of 2020 and during 2021, which will increase the debt burden.
+Since the sharp devaluation of UZS in April 2020, the national currency has continued to weaken through the end of 2020 and during 2021; the trend continued in the Q1 2022.
+However, in the Q2 2022 UZS has strengthened in relation to USD.
 Although the government seeks to diversify debt structure by issuing domestic bonds, their share remains insignificant, and further issuance of these instruments is limited by the underdeveloped domestic capital market.
 In addition, we continue to note the high level of contingent liabilities of the government related to SOE and SOB debts, which may be lowered as the implementation of the privatization program continues.